Struggling to get a clear price for your custom plush t […]

 |---|---|---|---|---|

-| USA | ASTM F963 + CPSIA | Small parts • Use/abuse • Chemical limits | CPC • Test report • Tracking label | Age 0–3 small parts risk is key |
+| USA | ASTM F963 + CPSIA | Use and abuse, small parts, chemical limits | CPC, test reports, tracking label | Age 0–3 and detachable parts risk is especially important |

-| Australia | AS/NZS ISO 8124 | Mechanical • Flammability • Chemical scope | Supplier declaration + reports | Check ACCC guidance for category |
+| Australia | AS/NZS ISO 8124 direction | Mechanical, flammability, chemical scope | Supplier documentation and reports | Check market-specific guidance by category before shipment |

 Common Compliance Pitfalls